nesibecetin/ReCapProject/README.md

 ## **Layers**

-**Assets:** Our assets in the tables in the database have been created as objects in the project.
+**Entities:** Our assets in the tables in the database have been created as objects in the project.
 It also includes DTO objects.
 **Core:** The main layer of the project is used for universal operations.
 **DataAccess:** It is the layer on which database operations are performed in the project.
 **Work:** It is the business layer of our project.
 It is the layer where various business rules, data controls, verifications and authorization controls are made.